 In reciprocal teaching, students rotate their reading jobs.
 One student serves as a questioner, who asks about parts of the lesson or discussion that are confusing.
 Another student serves as a summarizer, explaining each important detail or theme in the text.
 A third student, called a clarifier, speaks to the questioner’s issues to ensure that what the questioner finds confusing is understood.
 And a predictor forecasts what happens next based on the reading and discussion.

 “Reciprocal teaching has been proven to work and has the most extensive research record,” Shanahan says.

 Ultimately, it is crucial that children master reading comprehension, Solomon says.
 That should happen in early grades, but problems can be corrected later if necessary.

 “Many middle schools have found it necessary to include a remedial reading course as part of their curriculum of study to support the general education classes,” she says.
-“Students are never too old to learn the basics of reading.
-Establishing solid decoding and word recognition skills will create a necessary foundation for continued success as a reader and a student.”
+“Students are never too old to learn the basics of reading.”

 Searching for a school?
 Explore our K-12 directory.